dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223light/README.md

 Of course, for this to work, your script has to be re-executed.
 So, script files in the `automation/jsr223` directory **CANNOT** use this functionality, as they are only executed ONCE by nature, when OpenHAB starts, or when they are created or modified (which is another way of saying deleted/recreated).
 **BUT**, you should also note that Rule inner working is different: your rule code is some kind of lambda, and so is always executed on the same instance.
 It means you can share information here between rules (as a field).

-Take note that it uses the compilation cache.
-So if your cache is not big enough (50 scripts by default), persistence of your fields values is not assured.

 <a id="noboilerplate"></a>